 Use the model to propose actions.
 Execute those actions through constrained tools with strict schemas, policy checks, and deterministic validation.
 High-risk actions should require additional verification, not a more persuasive chain of reasoning.
 OWASP’s excessive agency guidance points in that direction, and so do the practical lessons from OpenAI’s Operator system card, which repeatedly treats confirmation boundaries and user oversight as part of the safety story for computer use.

 This is the difference between “the model decided to issue a refund” and “the policy engine evaluated a proposed refund against account history, risk score, amount threshold, and approval rules before anything happened.”
+Visual workflow builders such as YourGPT’s AI Studio implement this split with policy-gated nodes and human handoff on consequential actions.

 Many internal agent deployments still run like prototypes: one broad service account, long-lived tokens, and weak separation between agents with very different duties.
 That is a design error.